Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

-\end{claim} \begin{remark} In \cite[\S 4]{bmm1} the recurrence to the thick part of the moduli space where all of the sectional curvatures are bounded above by a negative constant is used to produce regions with the above property. \end{remark}
+\end{lem} \begin{remark} In \cite[\S 4]{bmm1} the recurrence to the thick part of the moduli space where all of the sectional curvatures are bounded above by a negative constant is used to produce regions with the above property. \end{remark} \begin{proof} For every $b'\in(0,b]$ consider the Jacobi field